 - Do not feed extra because your Beagle “looks hungry”

-- Use low-calorie treats for training
+- Use small, low-calorie treats for training

 Check your Beagle’s body condition

-Body Condition Check
+Beagle Body Condition Check

-| Body Look | Meaning | What to Do |
+| Body Look | What It Usually Means | What to Do |

 |---|---|---|

-| Ribs felt, not seen | Healthy | Keep current diet |
+| Ribs easy to feel but not clearly visible, visible waist | Healthy condition | Keep the current feeding routine and monitor regularly |

-| Ribs hard to feel | Overweight | Reduce calories and treats |
+| Ribs hard to feel, no clear waist, rounded belly | May be overweight | Reduce treats, measure meals, and review calories |

 Beagle Feeding Problems, Special Diets, and Real-Life Situations